mzattera/v4j/docs/007/index.md

 I created a graph where nodes are characters in their slots; e.g. "1_o" represent character 'o' in slot number 1.

 After that, I connected node A with node B if there is a regular term in the Voynich where character B follows directly character A;
-the connection is a directed edge with a weight equal the number of terms where the characters are connected.
+connections are therefore represented a directed edges with a weight equal to the number of regular terms where the characters are connected.
-For visualization purposes I remove all edges with a weight less than 10 [{2}](#Note2).
+For visualization purposes, I removed all edges with a weight less than 10 [{2}](#Note2).

 The resulting graph is shown below and commented further.